 These are probably the most important thyroid tests to get if you want to understand how your thyroid is functioning in your body:

 - Reverse T3

 You will probably notice that TSH and free T4 don't even make an appearance, and that is definitely intentional.

 TSH really only gives you an idea of pituitary levels of thyroid hormone and T4 is only somewhat helpful in evaluating thyroid conversion.

 Instead, I want you to focus on getting the labs listed above and then interpreting the results based off of "optimal" levels and not "normal" levels.

 When it comes to hormones there is a huge difference between being in the "normal" range and having adequate function and being optimal.

-As a 20-40 year old woman, you don't want your free T3 levels to be in the range of an 80 year old.
+As a 20 to 40-year-old woman, you don't want your free T3 levels to be in the range of an 80-year-old.